Histone: Structure

 The nucleosome core is formed of two H2A-H2B dimers and a H3-H4 tetramer, forming two nearly symmetrical halves by tertiary structure (C2 symmetry; one macromolecule is the mirror image of the other).
 The H2A-H2B dimers and H3-H4 tetramer also show pseudodyad symmetry.
 The 4 'core' histones (H2A, H2B, H3 and H4) are relatively similar in structure and are highly conserved through evolution, all featuring a 'helix turn helix turn helix' motif (DNA-binding protein motif that recognize specific DNA sequence).
 They also share the feature of long 'tails' on one end of the amino acid structure - this being the location of post-translational modification (see below).

-Archaeal histone only contains a H3-H4 like dimeric structure made out of a single type of unit.
-Such dimeric structures can stack into a tall superhelix ("hypernucleosome") onto which DNA coils in a manner similar to nucleosome spools.
-Only some archaeal histones have tails.

 The distance between the spools around which eukaryotic cells wind their DNA has been determined to range from 59 to 70 Å.

 In all, histones make five types of interactions with DNA: